jack126guy/the621/README.md

 ## License

 All text and code is dedicated to the public domain under [Creative Commons CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).
 A copy is available in `LICENSE.txt`.

+Icons are from [Font Awesome](https://fontawesome.com/) and are available under the [free license](https://fontawesome.com/license/free) terms.